 If it's not your debt, you're not required to pay it and collectors aren't allowed to list it on your credit report.
-Use a credit report dispute to have the credit bureaus remove the debt from your credit report for good.
+Dispute the error with the credit bureau reporting the collections account and have them remove the debt from your credit report for good.
 Provide copies of any evidence you have proving the debt doesn't belong to you.

 Even if the debt belongs to you, that doesn't mean the collector is legally able to collect from you.
 If the debt collector first contacted you within the past 30 days, you can request debt validation.
 This process requires the collector to provide proof that you owe the debt.
 If the collector can’t validate the debt or doesn’t respond to your request, the debt has to be removed from your credit report.

 Dispute After 7 Years

 According to the Fair Credit Reporting Act (FCRA), past due accounts can only remain on your credit report for seven years from the first date of delinquency.
 Sneaky collectors often try to re-age a debt, making it look like the account became delinquent later than it actually did.
 This keeps the debt on your credit report longer.

 If the seven-year reporting period is up (starting from when you first went delinquent with the original debt), dispute the debt from your credit report.
 Any proof you have regarding the first date of delinquency will strengthen your dispute.

 Dispute When Collectors Sell

-Collection accounts often change hands every six months or so.
+Collection accounts often change hands.
 Debts are assigned and sold to other collectors, so there’s a strong possibility the collection agency listed on your credit report isn’t the agency that's currently collecting on the debt.
-When this happens, you can typically have the older collection removed by disputing it with the credit bureaus.
+When this happens, you can have the older collection removed by disputing it with the credit bureaus.
 If the debt collector fails to respond to the dispute, the credit bureau should remove the account since it has not been verified.